-The AD7175-2 offers the user a fast settling, high resolution, multiplexed ADC with high levels of configurability.
+The AD7177-2 offers the user a fast settling, high resolution, multiplexed ADC with high levels of configurability.
+The AD7177-2 includes the following features:

-- Two fully differential or four single-ended analog inputs. - Crosspoint multiplexer selects any analog input combination as the input signals to be converted, routing them to the modulator positive or negative input. - True rail-to-rail buffered analog and reference inputs. - Fully differential input or single-ended input relative to any analog input. - Per channel configurability-up to four different setups can be defined.
+- Two fully differential or four single-ended analog inputs. - A crosspoint multiplexer selects any analog input combination as the input signals to be converted, routing them to the modulator positive or negative input. - True rail-to-rail buffered analog and reference inputs. - Fully differential input or single-ended input relative to any analog input. - Per channel configurability-up to four different setups can be defined.
 A separate setup can be mapped to each of the channels.
 Each setup allows the user to configure whether the buffers are enabled or disabled, gain and offset correction, filter type, output data rate, and reference source selection (internal/external).

-The AD7175-2 includes a precision 2.5 V low drift (±2 ppm/°C) band gap internal reference.
-This reference can used for the ADC conversions, reducing the external component count.
+The AD7177-2 includes a precision 2.5 V low drift (±2 ppm/°C) band gap internal reference.
+This reference can be used for the ADC conversions, reducing the external component count.
 Alternatively, the reference can be output to the REFOUT pin to be used as a low noise biasing voltage for external circuitry.
 An example of this is using the REFOUT signal to set the input common mode for an external amplifier.

-The AD7175-2 includes two separate linear regulator blocks for both the analog and digital circuitry.
+The AD7177-2 includes two separate linear regulator blocks for both the analog and digital circuitry.
 The analog LDO regulates the AVDD2 supply to 1.8 V, supplying the ADC core.
-The user can tie the AVDD1 and AVDD2 supplies together for easiest connection.
+The user can tie the AVDD1 and AVDD2 supplies together for an easy connection.
 If there is already a clean analog supply rail in the system in the range of 2 V (minimum) to 5.5 V (maximum), the user can also choose to connect this to the AVDD2 input, allowing lower power dissipation.

-Figure 44.
+Figure 40.
 Typical Connection Diagram